odoo/documentation/point_of_sale/overview/setup.rst

 * The POSBox
 * A 2A Power adapter
 * A computer or tablet with an up-to-date web browser
-* A running SaaS or Odoo instance with the Point of Sale installed
+* A running SaaS or Twenty20 instance with the Point of Sale installed
 * A local network set up with DHCP (this is the default setting)
 * An RJ45 Ethernet Cable or a Linux compatible USB Wi-Fi adapter
 * An Epson USB TM-T20 Printer or another ESC/POS compatible printer